jiushan-test/markmap-mcp/README.md

 - 🤖 **AI-Powered Generation**: Generate mind maps from plain text using Alibaba Cloud Qwen AI (NEW in v0.2.0)
 - 🌠 **Markdown to Mind Map**: Convert Markdown text to interactive mind maps
-- 🔗 **URL Download Support**: Download Markdown files directly from URLs for conversion
+- 🔗 **Dual Storage Support**: Upload to both Aliyun OSS and Minio, providing download and preview links (NEW in v0.2.8)
 - ☁️ **Aliyun OSS Integration**: Automatically upload generated mind maps to Aliyun Object Storage and get online access links
+- 🚀 **Minio Fast Preview**: Provide Minio preview links for fast access
 - 🖼️ **Multi-format Export**: Support for exporting as PNG, JPG, SVG images, and XMind-compatible format
 - 🔄 **Interactive Operations**: Support for zooming, expanding/collapsing nodes, and other interactive features
 - 📋 **Markdown Copy**: One-click copy of the original Markdown content